thestackshack/static-website-s3-codecommit/README.md

 The template: [cloudformation.json](cloudformation.json)

+Quickly deploy a static website with SSL termination at the apex (https://example.com) with www redirect (www.example.com -> example.com).

+Also includes a development site for QA (dev.example.com).

+Built in CI/CD using CodePipeline & CodeBuild which pulls from your CodeCommit repo.
+Just push your changes to either the develop or master branch and a new version of the site will be pushed.

 ## What AWS resources does this template use?
 * S3 (File storage & static website)
 * CloudFront (HTTPS & caching)